Linda B. Bobroff2

 4 green onions (scallions), chopped

 Peel plantains and slice into 1-inch pieces.
 Bring water to a boil.
-Add plantain pieces and cook on medium-high for 20 minutes until most water is absorbed.
+Add plantain pieces and cook on medium-high heat for 20 minutes until most water is absorbed.
 Add butter and garlic to plantains.
 Mash with a potato masher or fork.
 Garnish with green onions and serve.
 Makes 4 servings.

 Each serving provides approximately: